mad-folio/minecraft/README.txt

+# Introduction

+# How to

+# List of current plugins to our server

 Essentials - Lots of standard commands.
 Geyser & Floodgate - Allows Bedrock plasyers to join.
 Multiverse Core - Allows the set up of other worlds within the server.